Eric Magrane

 Eric Magrane is a geographer, poet, writer, and assistant professor of geography at New Mexico State University.
 He has published several poems, peer-reviewed journals, and books.
 His work is notable in the human geography subfield of geopoetics, both as a contributor and in helping to define the field.

 Education and field

-Magrane moved from New England to Arizona to pursue his Masters of Fine Arts in Literature at Arizona State University, which he earned in 2001.
-Magrane earned his Ph.D. in geography from the University of Arizona in 2017.
+Magrane earned their B.A. from Goddard College in 1988.
+He then moved from New England to Arizona, where he earned both his Masters of Fine Arts in Literature (2001) and Ph.D. in geography (2017) from Arizona State University.
 His dissertation is titled "Creative Geographies and Environments: Geopoetics in the Anthropocene."
-Magrane's work is extremely broad, ranging from literary to scientific.
+Magrane's work ranges from literary to scientific.
 He focuses on narrative responses and perceptions of the Anthropocene, specifically anthropogenic climate change.
 He is one of the leading academics in the field of geopoetics.